 In 2005, the Architecture Library was selected by the American Institute of Architects (AIA) and the American Library Association (ALA) to receive an AIA/ALA Library Building Award.
 The award is given every two years to recognize the finest examples of library design by architects licensed in the United States.

 Knowlton School Digital Library

 The Knowlton School Digital Library hosts state-of-the-art image collections that support the Architecture, Landscape Architecture, and City and Regional Planning curricula in the Knowlton School.
-Through online resources, faculty and students can access high-quality images and multimedia files for use in research, study, or course work.
+Through online resources, faculty and students can access high-quality images and multimedia files for use in research, study, or coursework.
 The Library's exemplary teaching and research collections have helped to establish the School as an international resource for the study of design and planning.
-The constantly growing database contains thousands of images that can be accessed in seconds using powerful search and browse tools.
+The constantly growing database contains thousands of images that can be accessed in seconds using powerful search and browsing tools.

 Herman J. Albrecht Library of Historical Architecture

 The Herman J. Albrecht Library of Historical Architecture, located in The Ohio State University's William Oxley Thompson Memorial Library, was established and endowed by Robert S. and Margaret V. Albrecht in tribute to the career of the respected Ohio architect, Herman J. Albrecht, Robert's father.
 The library includes books previously housed in Herman's architectural office as well as architectural sketches, renderings, drawings and photographs of Herman Albrecht's work.

 The Herrick Building Archive contains John Herrick's research regarding known structures at The Ohio State University from the inception of the University in the 1870s through 1988.
 Herrick's research forms an unprecedented and comprehensive history of both the structures at the University and campus planning efforts.